NVIDIA/aistore/docs/python_sdk.md

 **Arguments**:

 - `bck_name` _str_ - Name of bucket
-- `provider` _str_ - Provider of bucket, one of "ais", "aws", "gcp", ... (optional, defaults to ais)
+- `provider` _str or Provider_ - Provider of bucket, one of "ais", "aws", "gcp", ...
+  (optional, defaults to ais)
 - `namespace` _Namespace_ - Namespace of bucket (optional, defaults to None)